 - A God Am I - His goal is to become one by merging with the Helios AI so he can rule the world.

 - Ain't Too Proud to Beg: Or at the very least, not too proud to use begging as a delaying tactic while he completes his objectives.

 Bob Page: What do you want?
 Money?
 You can have VersaLife, the whole damn company.
 Power?
 I'll get you on Mead's cabinet.
 I'm serious.
 Just forget about that last reactor.

-If you go along with Tong's plan to blow up Area 51:
+- If you go along with Everett's plan to kill him:

 Bob Page: All right.
 I get the picture.
 You want a piece of the pie, or you're going to toss the whole pie out the window.
 Fair enough.
 You can have anything you want.
 How about Europe?
 Your own continent.
 Just let me complete my preparations.